Kava-Labs/oros/README.md

 3. When a user prompt corresponds to a tool call definition:

 - Execute that tool call's function
+    - Messages call `validate` method, then `buildTransaction`
+    - Queries call `executeQuery`
 - Model returns the output of the function (currently a string or an error)
     - Transaction status (in progress, completed)
     - List of account balances
   - Transaction hash
     - Error code (if user cancels in wallet for instance)
-- Display this information to the user with nice UX
+- Display this information to the user with nice UX (use the tx hash to build an explorer link, etc.)

 ## Currently Supported Workflows